-- 25. Home, community, or small-scale commercial gardeners should also take steps to reduce lead contamination.
+- 26. Home, community, or small-scale commercial gardeners should also take steps to reduce lead contamination.
 Avoid planting near roadways and buildings painted with lead-based paint.
 Consider testing soil, where practical, particularly if gardens are located in an area with potentially high lead soil levels.
-Good gardening practices for soils with mildly elevated lead levels include mixing organic matter into the soil, adjusting soil pH to reduce availability of lead to plants, choosing plants that are less vulnerable to lead contamination, using liners to reduce contact deposition of soil on plants, and applying mulch to reduce dust and soil splashing on plants.
+Good gardening practices for soils with mildly elevated lead levels include mixing organic matter into the soil, increasing the soil pH through liming to reduce availability of lead to plants, choosing plants that are less vulnerable to lead contamination, using liners to reduce contact deposition of soil on plants, and applying mulch to reduce dust and soil splashing on plants.
 Some lead levels may be considered too high for gardening.
-It may be possible to build up gardening beds with lead-free soil in such areas and add phosphate amendments to reduce bioavailability of lead.
+It may be possible to build up gardening beds with lead-free soil in such areas and add phosphate amendments (not fertilizers) that promote formation of insoluble lead compounds to reduce availability of lead to plants.
 Contaminated soil can be physically removed and replaced with clean soil.
-Gardeners should consult with local agricultural services, where available, for advice on what lead levels are too high for gardening, advice on how to garden safely in lead-contaminated soils, and recommended practices for disposal of removed soil. - 26.
-Agricultural water for irrigation should be protected from sources of lead contamination and monitored for lead levels to prevent or reduce lead contamination of crops.
-For example, well water used for irrigation should be properly protected to prevent contamination and the water should be routinely monitored. - 27.
-Local and national authorities should make farmers aware of appropriate practices for preventing lead contamination of farmlands.
+Home and community gardeners should consult with local agricultural services, where available, for advice on what lead levels are too high for gardening, advice on how to garden safely in lead-contaminated soils, and recommended practices for disposal of removed soil. - 27.
+Local and national authorities should make farmers aware of appropriate practices for preventing lead contamination of farmlands and aquaculture farms.